RaphaelDeLaGhetto/ugly_token_challenge/README.md

 document describes how to deploy the product into a production (and development) environment.

+## Overview of enhancements

+- Configured GruntJS for builds, testing, and deployment
+- Declared _strict mode_

 # Update the OS

 The following instructions pertain to Ubuntu 14.04.